jayaprakash2050/EventbriteChromeExtension/README.md

 Instructions to use:

-Please type the location in the textbox and select the location from autocomplete suggestions.
-The popular events happening in that location are displayed below.
+- The popular events happening in that location are displayed below.
-The default distance used is 10 miles, it can be selected from the dropdown present.
+- The default distance used is 10 miles, it can be selected from the dropdown present.
-If next weekend check box is selected then the events that happen only on next weekend will be displayed.
+- If next weekend check box is selected then the events that happen only on next weekend will be displayed.

+Contents:
+main.html - Presentation code.
+Styles\main.css - CSS Styles.
+Scripts\App\ - main.js and utilities.js
+main.js - contains code to populate the event details and code for event handling utilities.js - contains functions required for google maps and data formatting.

+Templates\eventlist.html:
+Template for displaying event details.

 Libraries Used:
+Scripts\Lib

 Jquery Version : jquery-1.12.0.min.js
 Jquery load template plugin version: jquery.loadTemplate-1.4.4.min.js spin.min.js for progress indicatior.